-2.13.
+2.12.
 Troubleshooting Tips and Known Limitations

-This release of the PGI compilers does not implement the full OpenACC specification.
+This release of the NVIDIA HPC SDK compilers implements most features of the OpenACC 2.7 specification.
 For an explanation of what features are not yet implemented, refer to Chapter 3, Implemented Features.

 The Linux CUDA driver will power down an idle GPU.
-This means if you are using a GPU with no attached display, or an NVIDIA Tesla compute-only GPU, and there are no open CUDA contexts, the GPU will power down until it is needed.
+This means if you are using a GPU with no attached display, or an NVIDIA compute-only GPU, and there are no open CUDA contexts, the GPU will power down until it is needed.
 Since it may take up to a second to power the GPU back up, you may experience noticeable delays when you start your program.
-When you run your program with the environment variable PGI_ACC_TIME set to 1, this time will appear as initialization time.
-If you are running many tests, or want to isolate the actual time from the initialization time, you can run the PGI utility pgcudainit in the background.
+When you run your program with the environment variable NVCOMPILER_ACC_TIME set to 1, this time will appear as initialization time.
+If you are running many tests, or want to isolate the actual time from the initialization time, you can run the NVIDIA utility nvcudainit in the background.
 This utility opens a CUDA context and holds it open until you kill it or let it complete.

-This release has support for the async clause and wait directive.
+The NVIDIA OpenACC compilers support the async clause and wait directive.
 When you use asynchronous computation or data movement, you are responsible for ensuring that the program has enough synchronization to resolve any data races between the host and the GPU.
-If your program uses the async clause and wrong answers are occuring, you can test whether the async clause is causing problems by setting the environment variable PGI_ACC_SYNCHRONOUS to 1 before running your program.
+If your program uses the async clause and wrong answers are generated, you can test whether the async clause is causing problems by setting the environment variable NVCOMPILER_ACC_SYNCHRONOUS to 1 before running your program.
 This action causes the OpenACC runtime to ignore the async clauses and run the program in synchronous mode.